 There is a different standard that applies to children that trespass.
 This is because most children are unaware of the risks that could befall them.
 Many children also lack the understanding of property boundaries, as well.

 If the property contains a dangerous hazard that is likely to attract a child, the property owner is required to secure the hazard to prevent injuries.
 If they fail to do this, they could face civil liability for injuries that occur to a child, even if they were trespassing.

 Contact us at Douglas and London today

-We have proudly served as advocates for the injured in slip and fall cases for more than two decades.
+Our New York City personal injury lawyers have proudly served as advocates for the injured in slip and fall cases for more than two decades.
 To learn how we can help, schedule a free consultation right away.